gracelang/language/spec.md

 construction).
 A new declaration in the current object can override a declaration from a parent.

-An `inherit` or `use` clause takes a
+An `inherit` or `use` clause contains a
 [Manifest Expression](Manifest Expressions)
-that creates a new manifest object, such as a request on a class or trait.
+that creates a new object, such as a request on a class or trait.
-This means that the  request  cannot depend on a `self`, implicitly or
-explicitly: programs cannot inherit (or use) any trait or class that can potentially be overridden.
+This means that the  request  cannot depend on a `self`, implicitly or explicitly.
+This means that programs cannot inherit or use any trait or class that can potentially be overridden.
 The object reused by a `use` clause must be a trait object.
 Note that the arguments to [Manifest Expression](Manifest Expressions) need not themselves be manifest.

-If it is necessary to access an overridden attribute, the overridden attribute of the parent can be given an additional name by attaching an **`alias`** clause to the inherit statement: `alias n(_) = m(_)` gives a new `confidential` _alias_ `n(_)` for the attribute `m(_)`.
+If it is necessary for the current object to access an overridden attribute of a parent, the overridden attribute can be given an additional name by attaching an **`alias`** clause to the inherit or use statement: `alias n(_) = m(_)` creates a new `confidential` _alias_ `n(_)` for the attribute `m(_)`.
-Attributes of the parent that are not wanted can be excluded using an **`exclude`** clause: excluded attributes are replaced by a `confidential` `required` method with an empty body.
+Attributes of the parent that are not wanted can be excluded using an **`exclude`** clause: excluded attributes are replaced by a `confidential` `required` method.

-### Combination and Initialisation
+### Object Combination and Initialisation

 When executed, an object constructor (or trait or class declaration) first creates a new object with no attributes, and binds it to `self`.

-Next, the attributes of all _parent_ objects (created by any `inherit` or `use` clauses, modified by `alias` and `exclude`) and any local declarations, are installed in the new object.
+Next, the attributes of all _parent_ objects (created by any `inherit` or `use` clauses, as modified by `alias` and `exclude`), and attributes created by local declarations, are installed in the new object.
 Local declarations override parental declarations.
-It is a _trait composition error_ for the same concrete attribute to come from more than one parent, and not to be overridden by a local definition, or for an alias to be overridden by a local declaration.
+It is a _trait composition error_ for the same concrete attribute to come from more than one parent, and not to be overridden by a local definition.
+<_apb: my early experience withthsi rule, which treats superobjects in the same way as traits, has shown that it is unsatisfactory.
+Look at newCollections, for example._>
+It is also a _trait composition error_ for an alias to be overridden by a local declaration.

 Next, types must be evaluated and bound within objects.
 Types cannot depend on runtime values; if they depend on the type of a constant (because the constant is treated as a [Singleton type](Singleton Types), then that constant, if overriden in a subclass, can only be overriden by a new object with the same type.

-Finally, the initializers and executable statements are executed, starting with the most superior inherited superobject, and finishing with local declarations.
-(Note that used traits contain no executable code.)
+Finally, the initializers and executable statements are executed, starting with the most superior inherited superobject, and finishing with the initializers of local declarations and local statements.
+(Note that _used_ ojects must be traits, and therefore contain no executable code.)
 Initialisers for all `def`s and `var`s,
 and code in the bodies of parents, are executed once in the order they are written, even for `def`s or